Virginia Mecklenburg

 Virginia Helen McCord Mecklenburg (born November 11, 1946) is an American art historian and curator.
-Mecklenburg is currently the Senior Curator of Painting and Sculpture at the Smithsonian American Art Museum, where she has worked since 1979.

-Career
+She was a curator at the Smithsonian American Art Museum for 45 years, from 1979 to 2024.

+Early life and education

 Mecklenburg received two English degrees from the University of Texas at Austin: a Bachelor of Arts in 1968 and a Master of Arts in 1970.
 Her master's thesis was titled "An Analysis of Role Playing as a Method of Teaching English to the Disadvantaged Learner."
-Mecklenburg then continued on to the University of Maryland to earn a Doctor of Philosophy in Art History in 1983.
-While studying in Maryland, she was hired as a curator at the Smithsonian American Art Museum in 1979.
-Mecklenburg wrote a doctoral dissertation titled "American Aesthetic Theory, 1908-1917: Issues in Conservative and Avant-Garde Thought," supervised by Professor Elizabeth Johns.
+Mecklenburg then continued on to the University of Maryland to earn a Ph.D. in art history in 1983.
+Her doctoral dissertation "American Aesthetic Theory, 1908-1917: Issues in Conservative and Avant-Garde Thought" was supervised by Professor Elizabeth Johns.

+Curatorial career

+Mecklenburg became a curator of painting and sculpture at the National Museum of American Art, later the Smithsonian American Art Museum (SAAM), in 1979.
 A scholar of American art, Mecklenburg has written publications on such artists as George Bellows, Richard Estes, William Glackens, Edward Hopper, Robert Indiana, Georgia O'Keeffe, John Sloan, and Robert Vickrey.
+Exhibitions organized or co-organized by Mecklenburg include "The Patricia and Phillip Frost Collection: American Abstraction 1930-1945" (1989); "Edward Hopper: The Watercolors" (1999); "Earl Cunningham's America" (2008), "Telling Stories: Norman Rockwell From the Collections of George Lucas and Steven Spielberg" (2010), "African American Art: Harlem Renaissance, Civil Rights Era and Beyond" (2012); "Richard Estes' Realism" (2014); and "Subversive, Skilled, Sublime: Fiber Art by Women" (2024).

+At SAAM, Mecklenburg rose from associate curator to chief curator.
+Stephanie Stebich, who became SAAM director in 2017, effectively demoted Mecklenburg to "senior curator" in 2019; Stebich was subsequently removed from the director position by Smithsonian Institution management in mid-2024, after years of declining staff morale and complaints about workplace environment.

+Mecklenburg retired from SAAM in April 2024.